-With a head for heights and a taste for speed, since starting to compete in 2004 Karen has taken the paramotor world by storm and has an impressive eight world paramotor records to her name.
+With a head for heights and a taste for speed, since starting to compete in 2004 Karen has taken the paramotor world by storm and has an impressive seven world paramotor records to her name.
 In acknowledgement of her achievements, Karen was presented with the FAI Ann Welch Diploma, not once, but twice, for distance and altitude: in 2015 for the world record of 6250m altitude in a Paramotor on 6 June 2013, and in 2020 for the distance of 309.93 km over a closed circuit without landing.

 One of her hopes is that through her record attempts, her achievements will encourage more women to participate in the sport of paramotor:

 "When I started in competitions, I was surprised that not many females were taking part.
 Back in 2009 there was the disadvantage of the weight of the equipment, so I imagined that the weight of the engines could be a factor in female participation, but I decided to investigate a little more and I found out that whilst paragliding did have a female category, paramotor didn’t, so my new mission became to change this.
 At that stage women were not included in the international teams from their countries; there were only six places available and all of them went to the top six which were all men, as the male pilots were better.
 The only way women were going to get better and have the support of the federations was to have a female category.